nrfconnect/sdk-nrf/samples/nrf9160/at_client/README.rst

    #.
 Enter the command: :command:`AT%CMNG=1`

       This command displays a list of all certificates that are stored on your device.
-      If the device has been added to nRF Cloud, a CA certificate, a client certificate, and a private key with security tag 16842753 (which is the security tag for nRF Cloud credentials) are displayed.
+      If the device has been added to nRF Connect for Cloud, a CA certificate, a client certificate, and a private key with security tag 16842753 (which is the security tag for nRF Connect for Cloud credentials) are displayed.

 Sample output